by Steve Greer, MD, primary care sports medicine

 Injections are another common method used to reduce inflammation and knee pain quickly.
 There are several types of injections, and your doctor can help to determine the best type for you.

-Steroid injections that can reduce inflammation in knees
+Steroid injections to reduce inflammation

 Steroid injections for knee pain are typically corticosteroids (sometimes called cortisone) shots.
 Cortisone mimics the effects of a substance called cortisol that is naturally produced by the adrenal glands.